Roth vs Traditional IRA

 Are you above the Roth income limit?

-Single $165K or MFJ $246K.
+Single $168K or MFJ $252K MAGI per Pub 590-A Table 2-1.
 Above that, direct Roth is closed and you go through the backdoor.

 Backdoor Roth